-The Greek word for Christmas is Christougena or Christougenna, literally meaning Christ's birth.
+The Greek word for Christmas is Christougena or Christougenna, literally meaning "Christ's birth."
 When Greeks say "Merry Christmas," they say, "Kala Christougena."
-If you aren't sure how to pronounce that, you can hear Merry Christmas and other phrases spoken here.
+The apparent g sound is pronounced like a y.

 The Greek Influence on Xmas

 Greek has also had an impact on the written abbreviation of Christmas as "Xmas."
 While this is sometimes considered a disrespectful way of writing it, for the Greeks it is a way of writing the word using the cross symbolized by the "X." It is considered to be a perfectly respectful way of writing Christmas rather than a casual abbreviation.

 Greece has its own musical traditions around the holidays, too.
 In fact, the English word for Christmas carol comes from the Greek dance, the Choraulein, which is performed to flute music.
 Christmas carols were originally sung during festivals all around the world, including in Greece, so this tradition still lives strong in many of the major cities and small villages of the country.

 Some even believe that Santa Claus originated in Greece.
 Around 300 AD, bishop Agios Nikolaos was said to have thrown gold down chimneys to help mitigate poverty.
 Although there are many origin stories for Santa Claus, this may be one of the oldest and biggest influences on the modern tradition and lore of the man from the North Pole.